electric-sql/electric/docs/api/clients/typescript.md

 A Typescript client comprises of:

-1. A SQLite, PGlite or Postgres database connection from a [supported driver](../../integrations/drivers/)
+1. A local database connection from a [supported driver](../../integrations/drivers/)
 2. A client schema [generated using the generator command](../cli.md#generate)
 3. A [configuration object](#configuration)